jwodder/versioningit/docs/configuration.rst

 .. versionadded:: 1.1.0

-The ``onbuild`` subtable configures an optional feature, inserting the project version into built project trees when building an sdist or wheel.
+The ``onbuild`` subtable configures an optional feature, inserting the project version and/or other fields into built project trees when building an sdist or wheel.
 Specifically, this feature allows you to create sdists & wheels in which some file has been modified to contain the line ``__version__ = "<project version>"`` or similar while leaving your repository alone.

 In order to use this feature, in addition to filling out the subtable, your